Todekk/PDAGame/README.md

 ## Main Menu
 The **Main Menu** is a world map that gives you access to different missions where you have various objectives to complete
 <br>![LevelSelect](https://user-images.githubusercontent.com/47458826/183267692-dab24086-cba9-44a0-b566-466b5b31e12c.png)
-Every mission has a unique twist, from normal shoot 'em up to puzzle solving.
+<br>Every mission has a unique twist, from normal shoot 'em up to puzzle solving.

 ## Missions